ndanilo8/ModelRocketComputer/README.md

 This is the newest code, thus is still being written.
 NOT FLIGHT READY (yet ;) )

-Coded on Visual Studio Code\n
+Coded on Visual Studio Code
-MCU: Seeeduino XIAO,
+ - MCU: Seeeduino XIAO,
-IMU: MPU6050,
+ - IMU: MPU6050,
-Barometric Sensor: BMP388
+ - Barometric Sensor: BMP388